francesNLP/MappingChange/README.md

  12. [Graph Generation for Enriched Knowledge](./src/knowledge_graph/add_concepts_to_graph.py): This script generates graph for enriched knowledge, including grouped concepts, links from articles, wikidata and dbpedia items to concepts.
 Upload this graph to the same dataset of the server in step 6.

- 13. Elasticsearch Indices Creation ([create_gaz_index.py](./src/elasticsearch/create_gaz_index.py), [create_dbpedia_wikidata_index.py](./src/elasticsearch/create_dbpedia_wikidata_index.py)): create index for gazetteer articles using updated input dataframe from step 11.
+ 13. [Elasticsearch Indices Creation](#elasticsearch-indices-creation): create index for gazetteer articles using updated input dataframe from step 11.
 It creates (or updates if index already exists) index for wikidata or dbpedia items using generated items dataframe from step 10 or step 11.
 This elasticsearch server allows both efficient full-text search and semantic search.

 All these scripts used are in [src](./src).